Sathyajit345/Grocery-Sales-and-Outlet-Performance-/README.md

 Customer Data: Demographic and purchase behavior data for customers.

-The data is stored in an Excel file named Grocery sales.xlsx.
+The data is stored in an Excel file named Grocery Data.xlsx.